The link to Ted Slanker's blood lipid test is at the bottom of this first set of remarks.

 Cattle, like all other ruminants and many other critters, developed on this Earth eating green leafy plants, mostly grass.
 They ate virtually no grain.
 In fact, there is not an animal species on this planet (which includes people) that evolved eating grain!
 This is important since scientists are reporting that many of America's leading health problems are due to diets top heavy in Omega-6 fatty acids versus the intake of Omega-3 fatty acids.
 Omega-6 fatty acids come mainly from grains and nuts which are deficient in Omega-3 fatty acids.
 Omega-3 fatty acids, or rather the appropriate balance of Omega-6 to Omega-3 Fatty Acids, come mainly from green leafy plants and of course animals that eat green leaves or have the green leafy plant at the bottom of their food chain.

 The story about fatty acids is very important.
-It started unfolding back in the early 1980s when nutritionists and scientists started making new discoveries about fats.
+It started unfolding back in the early 1960s when nutritionists and scientists started making new discoveries about fats.
 They knew there were many different fats, but they did not fully understand the role they played in animal body function.
 But they started realizing that some actually play a pivotal role in human health.
 Some of the most crucial fats are in the list of compounds found in the membranes of every cell in a human body.
 That means some fats are not what we usually associate with the fat we can see around our waist for instance.
 With more study the dietitians and scientists figured out that the human body needs a very particular balance of certain essential fats in its diet because the body's only source for those fats is food.
-Two of the most important essential fats are in Omega-6 and Omega-3 fatty acid families.
+Two of the most important essential fats are the Omega-6 and Omega-3 fatty acid families.

 After isolating these fatty acids scientific experiments determined that if the ratio of Omega-6 fatty acids to Omega-3 fatty acids in cell membranes exceed 4:1, people develop more health problems.
 This is especially meaningful since the ratios in grain-fed beef can exceed 15:1 whereby grass-fed beef is down around 1:1.
 (See the accompanying chart that was copied from Jo Robinson's book: Why Grassfed Is Best!)
 Similar ratios are also found in ALL grain-fed versus grass-fed livestock products!
 The products include all meats, poultry, dairy, and fish.
 For instance, skinless chicken breasts from the store are 18:1 and it does not matter if the chicken is Tyson, organic, vegetable fed, free range, or grown-on-the-moon chicken.